 Scenic Resource Evaluation Process, Vermont Agency of Natural Resources, July 1, 1990.
-Guidelines to be used by the Agency of Natural Resources in reviewing visual impacts of development projects under Act 250 in areas of regional and statewide scenic significance.
+Guidelines to be used by the Agency of Natural Resources in reviewing visual impacts of development projects under Act 250.

 "Impact Assessment of Timber Harvesting Activity in Vermont: Final Report-March 1990": a research project conducted by the University of Vermont on behalf of the Vermont Department of Forests, Parks, and Recreation.
 My focus was the visual impacts of timber harvesting.